Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 An interesting feature of this bridge is that the archways are asymmetric.
 None are of the same dimensions!
 I wonder what prompted this architectural feature.

-We were following along the Rua Freguesia Santa Maria de Lama, toward the church of Lamas do Vouga at the top of the hill.
-At this point, we were about seven kilometers into our day twelve on the Camino Portugués.
+Continue climbing on the Rua Freguesia Santa Maria de Lama toward the church of Lamas do Vouga at the top of the hill.
+At the top we were about 8.5 kilometers into our day.

-Just beyond the church in Lamas, we climbed a small hill, and joined the N1 in this photo, turning left toward Porto!
+Drop down the other side of the hill and pass a fountain.
+150 meters past the fountain, the street bends to the right and joins the N1, below, turning left toward Porto!
 It was the first time that it hit us that Porto was only a two-and-a-half day walk away!
 Indeed, our spirits were lifted.

 This moment was my first actual realization that we were halfway to Santiago de Compostela and we could truly make it!
 Without a doubt, a God-moment.